microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 This assumes that the UI is already set up and we just need to boot up the Angular app

-Open another new terminal in VScode and then
+Open another terminal in VScode and then

 Navigate into the `/ContosoAIAppsFrontend` folder and install the application dependencies